 ''' Only the most basic options are included in this default configuration.
 To see a more verbose, and much longer, configuration example, you can run the command: rnsd --exampleconfig [reticulum] If you enable Transport, your system will route traffic for other peers, pass announces and serve path requests.
 This should only be done for systems that are suited to act as transport nodes, ie. if they are stationary and always-on.
 This directive is optional and can be removed for brevity. enable_transport = False By default, the first program to launch the Reticulum Network Stack will create a shared instance, that other programs can communicate with.
 Only the shared instance opens all the configured interfaces directly, and other local programs communicate with the shared instance over a local socket.
 This is completely transparent to the user, and should generally be turned on.
 This directive is optional and can be removed for brevity. share_instance = Yes If you want to run multiple different shared instances on the same system, you will need to specify different shared instance ports for each.
 The defaults are given below, and again, these options can be left out if you don't need them. shared_instance_port = 37428 instance_control_port = 37429 You can configure Reticulum to panic and forcibly close if an unrecoverable interface error occurs, such as the hardware device for an interface disappearing.
 This is an optional directive, and can be left out for brevity.
-This behaviour is disabled by default. panic_on_interface_error = No [logging] Valid log levels are 0 through 7: '''
+This behaviour is disabled by default. panic_on_interface_error = No When Transport is enabled, it is possible to allow the Transport Instance to respond to probe requests from '''

 '''

+the rnprobe utility.
+This can be a useful tool to test

+connectivity.
+When this option is enabled, the probe

+destination will be generated from the Identity of the

+Transport Instance, and printed to the log at startup.

+Optional, and disabled by default.

+respond_to_probes = No

+[logging]

+Valid log levels are 0 through 7:

 0: Log only critical information

 1: Log errors and lower log levels

 2: Log warnings and lower log levels

 3: Log notices and lower log levels

-#

 4: Log info and lower (this is the default)

 5: Verbose logging

 6: Debug logging

 7: Extreme logging

 loglevel = 4

 The interfaces section defines the physical and virtual

 interfaces Reticulum will use to communicate on.
 This

 section will contain examples for a variety of interface

 types.
 You can modify these or use them as a basis for

-your own config, or simply remove the unused ones.
+your own config. or simply remove the unused ones.

 [interfaces]

 This interface enables communication with other

 link-local Reticulum nodes over UDP.
 It does not

 need any functional IP infrastructure like routers

 or DHCP servers, but will require that at least linklocal IPv6 is enabled in your operating system, which

 should be enabled by default in almost any OS.
 See

 the Reticulum Manual for more configuration options.

 [[Default Interface]]

 type = AutoInterface

 interface_enabled = True

 '''